 Making money is great; I am all for it!
 But there are limits that are dictated by morals, at least for those who have them.
 Adding to which, the animals that are being rounded-up are being treated in a manner that is grossly inhumane, and is nothing short of atrocity!
 No real cowboy would ever treat a horse (or any other animal) the way these people (on the documentaries) are treating the Wild Horses, and it’s undeniable… it’s on film!… it’s barbaric!.

 The people seen abusing these beautiful publicly owned horses should be criminally prosecuted to the extent of the law!
 Why is that not being done?
 They have the evidence on film!
 Are the legislators who are aware if this situation so cold themselves that they don’t have a care?

 Here’s the video (below) if you have the curiosity and the spine to actually watch.
 And if you are interested in justice and fair-play, there are 4-segments; and the one about the burros at the end showcases just how evil and cruel some people are, and why we all need to jump into this fight for these beautiful animals and their families.

 So when some people expect me and others to appreciate ‘their grazing rights’ on public taxpayer-owned lands … I have to say that these people need to understand that when they act like this, they should not expect any support for their position, they should however expect to be indicted and prosecuted … And legitimate ranchers need to differentiate themselves from the people in the video ASAP by standing up for the relatively few remaining Wild Horses.
 Just the humble opinion from a former Cowboy.

-Note: Anyone who is interested in high-resolution photographs of the wild horses, please contact us [email protected] We are using proceeds to improve the habitat on our land for the horses.
+Note: Anyone who is interested in high-resolution photographs of the wild horses, please contact us at [email protected] We are using proceeds to improve the habitat on our land for the horses.

 You can read more about the Wildhorse Ranch and the conservation work Capt.
 Bill and his wife Laura are doing here.